Port Edward, British Columbia

 The District of Port Edward is a district municipality of approximately 577, located in the Range 5 Coast Land District of British Columbia, Canada.
 It is situated on the Tsimpsean Peninsula, at Porpoise Harbour, near the southern end of Chatham Sound, close to the mouth of the Skeena River, 15 km (9 mi) southeast of Prince Rupert.

 Directions

-Northwest of Port Edward is the City of Prince Rupert, northeast of Port Edward is the City of Terrace, while the cities of Kitimat and Prince George are to the east.
+Northwest of Port Edward is the City of Prince Rupert, northeast of Port Edward is the City of Terrace, and the unincorporated community of Thornhill, while the cities of Kitimat and Prince George are to the east.

 Economy

 At one time sustained by the numerous canneries in the area, transportation and construction are now the mainstays of the local economy.
 The Port Edward Harbour Authority provides annual moorage for over 2000 vessels annually.
 Tourism is also important, with the North Pacific Cannery providing both a living museum and national heritage site within Port Edward.

 Pembina Pipeline operates a propane rail terminal on Watson Island, moving propane from rail cars to tankers on Porpoise Harbour.
 The facility is staffed with 25 full time employees, and is licensed to load 25000 oilbbl per day.